Bring Your Own Bottle

 Look for the Bring Your Own Bottle Logo at the Elkay refill stations and sinks with gooseneck spouts.

 - City of Hamilton water is frequently tested and consistently meets all Ontario Drinking Water Standards.
-[1] You can read more about Hamilton water here.

-- McMaster tests water samples from refilling locations in all campus building each summer to ensure they meet Ontario Drinking Water Standards for lead.
+- McMaster tests water samples from refilling locations in all campus buildings each summer to ensure they meet Ontario Drinking Water Standards for lead.
 See Standard operating procedures for collection of water samples here and filter replacement schedule here.
 Look for the ‘Bring Your Own Bottle’ logo for easy identification.

 - McMaster uses Elkay water refill stations in academic and administrative buildings.
 Refill station filters are replaced when the unit displays a red signal, which is after 3,000 refills.